Nidhi729/Elena/README.md

 * The flask server server would start by on port ``8080``.
 Please make sure the port is free for use.

 ```
 python src/App/ElenaApp.py

+Configured osmnx
+ * Serving Flask app "ElenaApp" (lazy loading)
+ * Environment: production
+   WARNING: This is a development server.
+Do not use it in a production deployment.
+   Use a production WSGI server instead.
+ * Debug mode: off
+ * Running on http://127.0.0.1:8080/ (Press CTRL+C to quit)

 ```
 * npm server would start on port ``3000``.
 Please make sure the port is free for use